jeremycaine/hello-world/walkthrough/1-hello-world-begin.md

 # 1. Build and Run a Local Hello World application
-To introduce the concepts and foundations within OpenShift we are going to start with some simpler source and build files.
+To introduce the concepts and foundations within OpenShift we are going to start with some simple source and tests of a NodeJS application.

 ## 1.1 Simple Application
 Start by cloning the repo and using the files needed in this first step.
 In a terminal window: